nservant/HiC-Pro/README.rst

 =================

 | HiC-Pro was designed to process Hi-C data, from raw fastq files (paired-end Illumina data) to the normalized contact maps.
 Since version 2.7.0, HiC-Pro can analyse data from digestion protocols as well as data from protocols that do not require restriction enzyme such as DNase Hi-C.
 | The pipeline is flexible, scalable and optimized.
-It can operate either on a single laptop or on a computational cluster using the PBS-Torque scheduler.
+It can operate either on a single laptop or on a computational cluster.
 HiC-Pro is sequential and each step of the workflow can be run independantly.
 | HiC-Pro includes a fast implementatation of the ICE normalization method (see the `iced <https://github.com/hiclib/iced>`_ python library for more information).
 | In addition, HiC-Pro can use phasing data to build :ref:`allele specific contact maps <AS>`.